vitiko98/subliminal/README.md

 Subliminal-sucha
 ==========

-This is a fork of Subliminal with [Sucha](https://sucha.caretas.club/)'s API integration, which improves efficacy in score matching with spanish subtitles.
+This is a fork of Subliminal with some extra features and arbitrary modifications for personal use.

-## Command example

-`subliminal download VIDEO.mkv -p sucha -l es`